lizadeka/used-cars-market-analysis/README.md

 ## 📌 Project Overview

-This project presents an end-to-end business intelligence solution for analyzing the Indian used car market using **Power BI**.

-Starting from a raw dataset containing over **140 columns**, the data was cleaned, transformed, and modeled to create an interactive dashboard that provides insights into:
+This project presents an end-to-end Business Intelligence solution developed using the **Used Cars (CarDekho) Kaggle Dataset**.
+The project was completed collaboratively, with each team member working on a different dataset before combining the analytical findings into a comprehensive Power BI dashboard.

+As part of the project, I was responsible for the **Car Details** dataset, where I performed extensive **data cleaning, feature engineering, Power Query transformations, DAX development, and dashboard design**.
+The raw dataset was reduced from **140 columns to 108 columns**, preparing it for accurate analysis and interactive reporting.

+The dashboard provides business insights into:

-- Vehicle pricing
+- Vehicle pricing trends
 - Brand performance
 - Geographic distribution
-- Vehicle specifications
+- Vehicle specifications and features
-- Market trends
+- Market and inventory trends
-- Customer inventory characteristics
+- Vehicle ownership and usage patterns

-The dashboard is designed to help dealerships, analysts, and decision-makers better understand the used car market through interactive visualizations and business KPIs.
+Designed for dealerships, analysts, and decision-makers, the dashboard transforms raw automotive data into actionable insights through interactive visualizations, business KPIs, and data-driven storytelling.

 ---